 f.
 Submissions.
-All entries are to be written in English and submitted by email to Gide at essayprize@gide.com by the end of the day on Sunday, 8 September 2024 and Gide will undertake the basic administration in close co-operation with Gray's Inn's Education Department.
+All entries are to be written in English and submitted by email to Gide at essayprize@gide.com by the end of the day on Sunday, 14 September 2025 and Gide will undertake the administration of the prize in close co-operation with Gray's Inn's Education Department.
 Entries will not be accepted by any other means.
-Each entry must be submitted as a Microsoft Word document or PDF and include the entrant's name, contact details and stage of studies for the academic year 2023/24 e.g. Third-year LLB student at UCL.
+Each entry must be submitted as a Microsoft Word document or PDF and include the entrant's name, contact details and stage of studies for the academic year 2024/25 e.g. Third-year LLB student at UCL.
 To avoid unconscious bias Gide will arrange for the judges to receive anonymised entries.